playframework/playframework/documentation/manual/working/commonGuide/configuration/ConfigFile.md

 ## Using with Pekko

 Pekko will use the same configuration file as the one defined for your Play application.
 Meaning that you can configure anything in Pekko in the `application.conf` file.
-In Play, Pekko reads its settings from within the `play.akka` setting, not from the `akka` setting.
+In Play, Pekko reads its settings from within the `play.pekko` setting, not from the `pekko` setting.

 ## Using with the `run` command